-For those that know me, reversing autoimmune disease is a passion project of mine.
-Not only did it almost kill me 7 years ago… but it actually killed my Mom back in 2005.
+For those of you who know me, you know that reversing autoimmune disease is a passion project of mine.
+Not only did it almost kill me 7 years ago… but it actually killed my mom back in 2005.

-I firmly believe treating autoimmune disease with strong immune suppressing drugs will fall away to better treatment as our researchers continue to advance our knowledge and medical practices.
-One day we’ll look at drugs that turn off the immune system as a crazy thing “before we knew better.”
+I firmly believe treating autoimmune disease with strong immune suppressing drugs will fall away to better treatment, as researchers continue to advance our knowledge and medical practices.
+We’re getting closer to figuring out how to reverse autoimmune disease altogether… and one day we’ll look at drugs that turn off the immune system as a crazy thing “before we knew better.”

 Autoimmune disease used to be viewed as a permanent condition.

 When autoimmune conditions were first recognized over a hundred years ago, we thought it had everything to do with non-self antigens (like virus or bacterial infections).
 In fact, the condition was originally thought to be an infectious disease explained by the “Molecular Mimicry” theory, in which outside bacteria and viruses invade our body and look so similar to our own healthy tissue that the immune system wages war on both.
 It was thought to be the worst kind of mistaken identity…

 The “Molecular Mimicry” theory goes something like this:

 - The immune system mounts an attack against it, producing antibodies